 The Keeper®: This is Country Financial's version of new-car replacement coverage.
-If your vehicle is up to four model years old, this covers the cost of buying a brand new car of the same make and model.
+If your car is totaled in a covered incident and it's up to four model years old, then this coverage will pay for a brand-new car of the same make and model.
 The Keeper® does not cover you if your car is stolen or damaged in a fire.

 Like most auto insurers, Country Financial offers discounts for safe driving and devices that make cars safer.
 Country Financial also offers discounts for things that have nothing to do with driving, like being engaged and having a certain occupation.

-Anti-theft: To qualify for this discount, your vehicle must be equipped with an alarm or other anti-theft device.
+Antitheft: To qualify for this discount, your vehicle must be equipped with an alarm or other antitheft device.

-Multipolicy: Purchasing auto, homeowners or other insurance policies through Country Financial qualifies you for a Multipolicy discount of up to 25%.
+Multipolicy: Purchasing auto, homeowners or other insurance policies through Country Financial qualifies you for a multipolicy discount of up to 25%.
 You also may be eligible for this discount if you have some other investment product though Country Financial as well.
-The Multipolicy discount can extend to unmarried children under the age of 25.
+The multipolicy discount can extend to unmarried children under the age of 25.

-Defensive Driver: Completing a state-approved defensive driving course can save you up to 5% on your Country Financial auto insurance premiums.
+Defensive driver: Completing a state-approved defensive driving course can save you up to 5% on your Country Financial auto insurance premiums.

-New Vehicle: Having a new model year vehicle saves you up to 10% with Country Financial car insurance.
+New vehicle: Having a new model year vehicle saves you up to 10% with Country Financial car insurance.